 Today our streets have in the most part been planned around the private car.
 This has led to an ever-increasing escalation in congestion, poor air quality and dangers posed to other road/pavement users.
 All of which have made walking and cycling more and more unattractive.
 We know however that such active modes of travel improve health, quality of life and the environment, and local productivity, while at the same time reducing costs to the public purse.
 These are substantial ‘win-wins’ that benefit individual people and the community as a whole.

 Car clubs free up road capacity for active travel, making it safer and more attractive to the wider community.
 Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
-Research shows that up to 60% of Car Club members walk three times a week, and up to 30% have used a bicycle as frequently – compared an average of just 14% of people cycling more than once a week*.
-This is because Car Club members have a greater propensity to opt for these active travel modes for smaller localised journeys, using a car only when really needed
+Research shows that up to 61% of car club members use public transport at least once a week, and up to 32% have used a bicycle as frequently – compared to an average of just 15% of people cycling more than once a week*.
+This is because Car Club members have a greater propensity to opt for these active travel modes for smaller localised journeys, using a car only when really needed.

 "Shared mobility services like Bleeper and Car Club help cities to tackle the problems of congestion, air pollution and greenhouse gas emissions.
 Car Club aids cycling in cities by reducing the dependence on private cars, which enables more urban space to be reallocated to walking, cycling and public transport."